 My skin condition has always bothered me, particularly when dating.
 It was so unsightly to me that I was only able to wear certain clothes.
 I stopped myself doing things like swimming or holidays because I couldn’t bear to be in a bikini – so imagine my anticipation when it came to dating and sex!

 I did.
 On the first night, we were laying in bed and I had my long PJs on.
 I always struggled in situations like this.
-I paid a very hot, sweaty price with being careful with my clothing in summer.
+I paid a very hot, sweaty price for being careful with my clothing in summer.
 As I cuddled into him I felt so relaxed and content with him, just not in this situation!
-It all got very serious as he muted the TV, told me he had feelings and hoped our relationship would going to continue to grow and develop.
+It all got very serious as he muted the TV, told me he had feelings, and hoped our relationship would going to continue to grow and develop.
 It hit me like a tonne of bricks that now was “that moment”.
 I didn’t have time to prepare what I was going to say as I hadn’t anticipated that we’d get to this point so soon.
 As he got up to go to the loo I blurted out “I have something to tell you!
 I’m really nervous though.
 Oh, you won’t want to be with me after I tell you this”.

 Concerned, he perched on the side of the bed and listened.
 I went on to explain my condition, barely making eye contact because I couldn’t bear to see the look of disgust on his face.
-I think this part must have lasted at least ten minutes as I went around the houses and completely avoiding getting straight to the point.
+I think this part must have lasted at least ten minutes as I went around the houses and completely avoided getting straight to the point.
 He smiled at me and simply said “I already knew”.

 He had spotted it one night on my arm but hadn’t thought much of it.
 Doesn’t that just show how irrelevant these things are to others?
 Our perception of ourselves is often so far from how others perceive us.
-It really didn’t phase him, I had always assumed men would be embarassed to be seen with me in case others spotted it and thought I was disgusting.
+It really didn’t phase him, I had always assumed men would be embarrassed to be seen with me in case others spotted it and thought I was disgusting.

 Take it steady